Our rating: (3.8/5)

 Chargebacks Free

-The card transaction fees are the same for the Restaurants software as with Square’s other services: 1.75% per transaction via chip and PIN, contactless and swipe cards, whether by credit or debit card, domestic, foreign or premium card, or mobile wallet.
+The card transaction fees are the same across Square’s products: 1.75% for all chip and PIN or contactless transactions, whether through credit or debit cards, domestic, foreign or premium cards, or mobile wallets.

-Online transactions through payment links, your website or ordering page cost 1.4% + 25p for European cards and 2.5% + 25p for non-European cards.
-Virtual terminal and manually keyed in card payments at the till cost 2.5%.
+Online transactions through payment links, your website or ordering page cost 1.4% + 25p for domestic cards and 2.5% + 25p for non-UK cards.

 We can see it’s cheaper to get these kits as a bundle through Square than to buy the equipment individually, but if you already have some of the items, it could be better to source the rest separately.